 4.3.1 National planning policy is contained within both the National Planning Framework 3 (NPF3) and Scottish Planning Policy (SPP), both of which were published in June 2014.
-Draft NPF4 has recently been out for public consultation and is a material consideration.
+A Revised version of the Draft NPF4 was published on the 8th of November 2022 and is a material consideration.
+It is due to be adopted by Scottish Ministers on the 13th of February 2023.